Essex County Property Tax Appeal Lawyers

 According to the New Jersey Legislature's Chapter 123 formula to test the fairness of an assessment, "if the ratio of assessed value to true value exceeds the average ratio by 15%, the assessment is reduced to the common level."

-Handling Tax Appeals of Multi-Family Commercial Properties
+Tax Appeal Lawyers Handling Multi-Family Commercial Properties

 This is extremely important for multi-family and commercial properties.
 Such properties require a more in depth financial analysis and market review when establishing true market value, or equalized value, depending on the municipality.